kitamura-felipe/RSNASpotlight2021/README.md

 ![Screenshot](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/images/experiment4.png)

-In this experiment we are training a multiclass model, which means the algorithm will predict only 1 of 5 classes (normal, intraventricular, subdural, intraparenchymal, subdural).
+In this experiment we are training a multiclass model, which means the algorithm will predict only 1 of 5 classes (normal, intraventricular, subarachnoid, intraparenchymal, subdural).
 Because of the limited number of images in each class (79) to keep it balanced, the accuracy is not impressive.

 #### Step 9: Repeat steps 3 to 5, but now load the [file for Experiment 5 here](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/experiments/experiment5.tm?raw=true)